JoeyyScott/general-gielinor-game/README.md

 ### Website Structure

-+ This project is aimed at either new, returning or veteran RuneScape player's and I wanted to recreate the traditional RuneScape feel with my design.
-From how you are presented with the area that displays the quiz to the colours throughout the project you get the classic RuneScape vibe.
++ This project is aimed at either new, returning or veteran RuneScape players and I wanted to recreate the traditional RuneScape feel with my design.
+You get the classic RuneScape vibe from how you are presented with the area that displays the quiz to the colours throughout the project.

 + I wanted to keep the design of the website simple so as not to distract the user from the main content of the site.